maiconsa/java-design-pattern/strategy/README.md

 ## Goal of this example
 To show  the Strategy pattern in action we will follow an example of email service.
-In this example we have a interface called ISendEmailService.java and two concrete classe named by FakeEmailService.java and SendSMTPEmailService.java.The Main.java is our Context Classe that will receive the name (provider name) of e-mail service that should be used to send e-mail.
+In this example we have an interface called ISendEmailService.java and two concrete classe named by FakeEmailService.java and SendSMTPEmailService.java.The Main.java is our Context Classe that will receive the name (provider name) of e-mail service that should be used to send e-mail.
 Based on the provider name the strategy for e-mail service  will be mounted and executed

-To improve  and filter the arguments that user provide was implemented a Argument Processor that has responsability to validated the arguments name and value for this example.
+To improve  and filter the arguments that user provide was implemented an Argument Processor that has responsability to validated the arguments name and value for this example.

 ## Requirements